 Rihanna’s Fashion Evolution Through the Years

-Back in 2005, when Rihanna was still relatively new to the world, her style was relatively conservative, imagine cute sundresses, feminine shapes and typical outfits, which one would associate a teenage popstar with.
-Even so, it can be said that even at this early age, there were signs of the boundary-blurring fashionista that she would develop into.
-Think way back to the beginning red carpet appearances where she could wear a leather jacket on top of a very delicate dress?
-That has been merely the start.
+Back in 2005, Rihanna’s style was relatively conservative.
+Cute sundresses, feminine shapes, and typical teenage popstar outfits.
+But even then, there were early signs of the boundary-blurring fashionista she would become.
+Those early red carpet appearances where she paired a leather jacket with a delicate dress?
+That was just the beginning.

 The Business Mogul Era and Style Confidence

-But here’s where the Rihanna is a tomboy girl question gets really interesting.
-Being a highly successful businesswoman, she is frequently photographed in sharp suits, oversized blazers, and power dressing combinations that conventionally belong to the traditionally male section of the spectrum.
-Nevertheless, she counterbalances these with over-feminine appearance and other clothing, and jewelry that shouts old-fashioned glamor.
+Here is where the Rihanna tomboy question gets really interesting.
+As a highly successful businesswoman, she is frequently photographed in sharp suits, oversized blazers, and power dressing combinations that traditionally belong to the masculine end of the spectrum.
+But she balances these with overtly feminine pieces and jewellery that nod to classic glamour.

 What Fashion Experts Actually Say